 Defenses to Domestic Violence Charges

-A Tampa domestic violence defense attorney will carefully review your case and look for acceptable defense situations, such as:
+A Tampa domestic violence defense lawyer will carefully review your case and look for acceptable defense situations, such as:

 - Self-defense: You were protecting yourself when they tried to attack you.